atk4/data/README.md

 - Agile Data uses PHP to define your Business Objects, their properties and actions.
 - Agile Data works with SQL, NoSQL or external API sources.
-- Agile Data plugs into generic UI components (CRUD, Card, Table, Form, etc) with a minimum code.
+- Agile Data plugs into generic UI components (Crud, Card, Table, Form, etc) with a minimum code.
 - Agile Data supports "user actions".
 UI layer uses "action executor" to read ACL-controlled metadata.
 - Agile Data is developer-friendly and easy to learn
 - Agile Data is high-performance, capable of abstracting aggregation logic and shifting it into a capable database persistence (such as SQL) through advanced expressions.